Letters About Literature in Illinois FAQ Illinois Center for the Book

 Yes.
 If a student copies significant phrases from past winning letters, the letter will be disqualified.
 The reader-response concept of this writing assignment makes plagiarism less likely.
 In some cases, our judges may question the authenticity of a letter.
 If there is a question that an adult might have written a letter for a student, the teacher or the parent will be contacted to confirm the work is the student's own.

 What if a student fabricates personal details, like having a sibling, in order to make his or her letter more appealing?

 If the details provided by the student within the letter are fabricated and not factual, the letter will be eliminated from competition.
-The Illinois Center for the Book encourages students to think critically about their personal reaction to a book's character or conflict.
+Students are encouraged to think critically about their personal reaction to a book's character or conflict.
 Letters About Literature may trigger creative thoughts in a young reader's mind, but the student's letter must be honest and factual, as well as creative and original.